 So how can I take that slider concept and swap out my hamburger for some high class ham?
 I’m going to experiment with that today in my oven baked ham and cheese slider recipe.

 Sliders today are sold as small sandwiches and hamburgers.
 To me, a real slider may be small in size but it must be steamed with onion to be a slider.
 It doesn’t matter the protein, what matters to me is the preparation.

 So, a ham and cheese slider will include ham, cheese, and grilled onions on top of a delicious bread roll.

-We are going to steam as much of our ham and cheese sliders on onion as we can.
-To do that we’re going to lay a bed of onions, start sweating them, and then “tent in” our bread, meat, and cheese.
+I am going to steam as much of my ham and cheese sliders on onion as I can.
+To do that I’m going to lay a bed of onions, start sweating them, and then “tent in” my bread, meat, and cheese.

 If you’re skeptical about the onion on the slider, stick with me here!
 The onion adds so much additional flavor and depth to the slider, and it’s worth trying at least once.

 What Makes a Good Ham and Cheese Slider?

 There are 2 main things that make good cheese and ham sliders: